 Previous experience in animal care—whether with wildlife or domesticated animals—is not required.
 Degrees (or degrees in progress) in the natural sciences, wildlife management, veterinary medicine, veterinary technician, or environmental education are welcomed, but we consider interns from all backgrounds.

-We believe that an interest in wildlife, a strong work ethic, and willingness to learn are more important than academic qualifications.
+We believe that an interest in wildlife, a strong work ethic, and willingness to learn are more important.